 How Do You Choose the Right Flux?

-Of course, choosing the right flux is important to making the best solder joint for your particular job or project.
+Of course, choosing the right stained glass soldering flux is important to making the best solder joint for your particular job or project.
 Flux comes in many different forms: inorganic or organic acid water-soluble, rosin, or no clean.

-Any flux you choose will have some acid and the flux will need to cleaned or removed after you are finished soldering.
-The best flux for your project should be strong enough to clean any remaining oxides, but not attack the stained glass pieces after.
+Any flux you choose will have some acid and the flux will need to be cleaned or removed after you are finished soldering.
+The best flux for your stained glass project should be strong enough to clean any remaining oxides, but not attack the stained glass pieces after.